-Profoundly simple relationships are revealed by two different kinds of splits of the conceptual home octave into equal halves: a geometric split that yields a stack of two harmonically equivalent tritones (6 half tones); and a musical split that yields a fifth (7 half tones) with a harmonically equivalent fourth stacked on top (5 half tones) that are of equal pitch sizes because of the increasing pitch sizes of half tones going up within an octave.
+Profoundly simple relationships are revealed by two different kinds of splits of the conceptual home octave into equal halves: a geometric split that yields two harmonically equivalent tritones (6 half tones); and a musical split that yields a harmonically equivalent fifth and fourth (7 and 5 half tones, respectively) that are of equal pitch sizes because of the increasing pitch sizes of half tones going up within an octave.
+Tritones invert into harmonically equivalent tritones.
+Fifths and fourths invert into harmonically equivalent intervals of the opposite size.
 The musical split defines a scale frame formed of the octave notes with the pitch center of the octave in between.
 This scale frame is the starting point for forming tonic scales (tonic scales without pitch centers exist but the references for understanding them are scales with pitch centers).
-The geometric center is the starting point for identifying scale positions a half tone apart within the scale frame together, same keyboard size in either inversion).
-The fact that fifths and fourths are the same kind of building block warrants a special term that covers both: fifo, standing for "fifth or fourth."
+The geometric center is the starting point for identifying scale positions a half tone apart within the scale frame.

+Tritones, fifths and fourths are the Lego-like building blocks of PKP.
+Fifths and fourths are the same kind of building block (consonant when their notes are sounded together, different keyboard sizes that invert into each other).
+Tritones are, different in kind (dissonant when their notes are sounded together, same keyboard size in either inversion).
+Fifths and fourths being the same kind of building block warrants a special term that covers both: fifo, standing for "fifth or fourth."
 This term is more than just a textual shorthand.
 It identifies a fundamental structural property that contributes to PKP's combination of simplicity and depth: fifos are viewed as morphed tritones (hold one note and move the other by a half tone).
 This is directly visible within the home octave for the particular cases shown above - the lower tritone morphs into the lower fifth, the upper tritone morphs into the upper fourth - but it pervades harmony viewed in terms of the home octave.
-Morphing the tritone stack into the fifth/fourth stack by altering one note by a half tone captures the essence of this sound in a more muted way - the tritone dissonance is moderated by the octave notes - giving a sense of how chords containing tritones do the job.
+Morphing the geometric octave split into the musical octave split by altering one note by a half tone captures the essence of this sound in a more muted way - the tritone dissonance is moderated by the octave notes - giving a sense of how chords containing tritones do the job.
 The sound of tritone dissonance morphing into fifo consonance in harmony, whether overt or muted, is fundamental to much music.
 The PKP notation for this can be very simple: fixed-size tritones frame the flow; over-specifying fifos is avoided by leaving details that can be implied by the flow to be determined by the flow.